 Nanaimo - North Cowichan

 Doug Routley was re-elected as the MLA for Nanaimo-North Cowichan in 2017.
-He served as MLA for Cowichan-Ladysmith from 2005 until the riding boundaries were re-drawn, and was re-elected in 2009 and 2013.
+He is Parliamentary Secretary for Forests.
+He served as MLA for Cowichan-Ladysmith from 2005 until the riding boundaries were re-drawn, and was re-elected in 2009, 2013, 2017, 2020.
+He is a member of the the Select Standing Committee on Legislative Initiatives.

 Doug served as the Official Opposition spokesperson for Citizen Services and deputy spokesperson for Forests – Forest Futures.
 He previously served as Opposition critic for skills training.

 Doug was born May 9, 1961, in New Westminster, B.C., and grew up in Duncan, B.C.
 He understands the unique challenges and opportunities of life in the region, and his diverse experience gives him a very close and practical grasp of what his constituents care about and how their needs can best be met.